TimCares/MasterThesis/docs/thesis/experiments/fine_tuning.typ

     [ResNet-101 @resnet], [-], [80.1],
     [FLAVA*$dagger$* @flava], [75.54], [-],
   table.hline(stroke: .3pt),
-    [DistilData2Vec2], [56.2], [75.0],
+    [DistilData2Vec2], [#underline[71.1]], [#underline[76.1]],
     [S-SMKE*$dagger$*], [65.0], [75.5],
-    [C-DistilData2Vec2], [#underline[71.1]], [#underline[76.1]],
   table.hline(),
 ),
     caption: [
-      Using the image encoder of S-SMKE for image classification tasks leads to an increase in performance over DistilData2Vec2, but a decrease in performance when making the models directly comparable using C-DistilData2Vec2.
+      Using the image encoder of S-SMKE for image classification tasks leads to a decrease in performance over DistilData2Vec2.
-      *$dagger$* indicates the usage of an image encoder from vision-language models, and #underline[...] indicates the best performance among distilled models, and bold values indicate the best performance overall.
+      *$dagger$* indicates the usage of an image encoder from vision-language models, underlined values indicate the best performance among distilled models, and bold values indicate the best performance overall.
     ]
 ) <imagenet_finetune_results_s_smke>